 Now we know that contact forms have many benefits and can be a great asset to your site, the next question is which contact form plugin should you use for your website?
 Searching for "Contact Form" in the WordPress plugin directory throws up close to 1,000 results.
 Not all of them are actually contact forms but the selection is still huge.

-We focus on the five most popular plugins in this guide: Contact Form 7, WPForms, Ninja Forms, Gravity Forms and Jetpack Forms.
-Some of these have several million active installs and thousands of reviews.
-Do you have another tip for us?
-Feel free to mention it in the comments below this post.
+In this article, we focus on the five most popular plugins in comparison: Contact Form 7, WPForms, Ninja Forms, Gravity Forms and Jetpack Forms.
+Some of these have several million active installations and thousands of reviews.
+You have another tip?
+Feel free to share it in the comments to this post.

 Contact Form 7: the standard solution